CATools2026/FamilyTools/README.md

 - Requires Revit 2017+ (uses `PostRequestForElementTypePlacement`).
 - Annotation families place into the active view, so be in a suitable view before placing tags or symbols.
-- The Family Library button has been removed (to be re-added later).